RRyRacer

 3. You hold your own keys

 The browser wallet stores a 32-byte private key in localStoragein plaintext (v1).
-You are responsible for backing it up via the widget's "Back up key" flow.
+You are responsible for backing it up via the widget's "Back up key" flow before funding.

 If you lose your browser data without a backup, the funds in your wallet are gone.
 Ops cannot recover them.
 If you share your key, anyone with it can drain your wallet.
 Treat the backup like a bearer bond.